-- 1. Stage I of the case study (see chapter II) reviewed the financial position of LCC at the beginning of 1989 and identified major financial problems which had to be tackled and reforms which would be needed. - 2.
-As a result of the review there have been detailed negotiations between the central government and LCC in which potential donors have also been involved.
-As a result, agreement has been reached on the following package of measures designed over a three-year period from 1990 to 1992, to restore the financial soundness of LCC and to enable it to tackle major service deficiencies in the city, particularly in the areas of road maintenance and refuse collection. - (a) A reassessment of property tax values has been carried out; the new assessment values will be brought into effect in 1990 but with some compensatory reduction in the rate of tax; tax rates will, however, be adjusted annually thereafter, to maintain the real value of the tax until further revaluation (the implications are set out in appendix A); - (b) Collection procedures for property tax and development levy will be tightened up with the introduction of an automatic computerized system of recording payments and taking action against defaulters.
-LCC has accepted a target of improving collection efficiency of properly tax by 3 per cent per annum. - (c) LCC has agreed to recover the cost of some (unspecified) services directly from the beneficiaries.
-For this purpose:
+- 1. Stage I of the case study (see chapter II) reviewed the financial position of Dagpur MC at the beginning of 1989 and identified major financial problems which had to be tackled and reforms which would be needed. - 2.
+As a result of the review there have been detailed negotiations between the Central Government and DMC in which potential donors have also been involved.
+As a result, agreement has been reached on the following package of measures designed over a three-year period from 1990 to 1992, to restore the financial soundness of DMC and to enable it to tackle major service deficiencies in the Municipal, particularly in the areas of road maintenance and refuse collection. - (a) Government has agreed that DMC should continue to levy the Motor Vehicle Tax and will revise the rates of tax each year in line with inflation. - (b) A reassessment of property tax values has been carried out; the new assessment values will be brought into effect in 1990 but with some compensatory reduction in the rate of tax; tax rates will, however, be adjusted annually thereafter, to maintain the real value of the tax until further revaluation (the implications are set out in appendix A); - (c) Collection procedures for property tax and development levy will be tightened up with the introduction of an automatic computerized system of recording payments and taking action against defaulters.
+DMC has accepted a target of improving collection efficiency of properly tax by 3 per cent per annum.

-- (i) Rents and charges are to be credited directly to the Department providing the service in question in the 1990 budget, so that the net cost to general services is clearly shown; - (ii) The rates of rents and charges are to be reviewed (see appendix B); - (d) The formulae for recurrent and capital grants for the primary-education service have been 1 revised with effect from 1990, (details are given in appendix C); - (e) It has been agreed that the Municipal Development Bank will make Sh 10 million available for LCC capital projects or equipment purchases in each of the years 1990, 1991 and 1992, subject to preparation of an acceptable capital programme.
-These loans will be repayable over a maximum of 15 years by equal instalments of capital and interest at 10 per cent per annum. - (f) LCC has agreed to hold down spending on administrative overheads and to give priority to increased expenditure on refuse collection and road improvement and maintenance.
-The Municipal Development Bank allocation may be used partly for purchase of new road plant and refuse vehicles, but LCC is to create provision for a renewals fund within its recurrent budget; - (g) LCC will attempt to increase the annual revenue surplus available for capital expenditure, by improved revenue mobilization and restraint on recurrent spending outside the priority areas; - (h) LCC will take responsibility for slum-improvement programmes from 1990.
-Current plans are to improve 250 acres over the next five years at an average capital cost of Sh 40,000 per acre; - (i) LCC agrees to bring the housing account back into credit by 1992 by phased rent increases.
+- (d) DMC has agreed to recover the cost of some (unspecified) services directly from the beneficiaries.
+For this purpose: - (i) Rents and charges are to be credited directly to the Department providing the service in question in the 1990 budget, so that the net cost to general services is clearly shown; - (ii) The rates of rents and charges are to be reviewed (see appendix B); - (d) The formulae for recurrent and capital grants for the primary-education service have been 1 revised with effect from 1990, (details are given in appendix C); - (e) It has been agreed that the Municipal Development Bank will make Rs 10 million available for DMC capital projects or equipment purchases in each of the years 1990, 1991 and 1992, subject to preparation of an acceptable capital programme.
+These loans will be repayable over a maximum of 15 years by equal installments of capital and interest at 10 per cent per annum. - (f) DMC has agreed to hold down spending on administrative overheads and to give priority to increased expenditure on refuse collection and road improvement and maintenance.
+The Municipal Development Bank allocation may be used partly for purchase of new road plant and refuse vehicles, but DMC is to create provision for a renewals fund within its recurrent budget; - (g) DMC will attempt to increase the annual revenue surplus available for capital expenditure, by improved revenue mobilization and restraint on recurrent spending outside the priority areas; - (h) DMC will take responsibility for slum-improvement programmes from 1990.
+Current plans are to improve 250 acres over the next five years at an average capital cost of Rs 40,000 per acre; - (i) DMC agrees to bring the housing account back into credit by 1992 by phased rent increases.